Event FiltersYou are viewing events filtered byGeneral ProgrammeReset all filters

 Museo de la Ciudad (sala 2)

 Mexico, the USA and Canada share more than borders: migratory policies, the climate emergency and common challenges.
 The relationships among the three countries have not always been stable, and according to who is in power, changes in course occur.
-Three experts will talk about the urgency of building bridges among the three nations: Alan Riding (United Kingdom), who has written about the complexity of these relationships; John Vaillant (USA/Canada), a witness to the ecological disaster; and the Mexican journalist Janet Martínez.
-They will be joined by Alejandra Claros Borda, General Secretary of the Development Bank of Latin America and the Caribbean (CAF).
+Three experts will talk about the urgency of building bridges among the three nations: John Vaillant (USA/Canada), a witness to the ecological disaster; Andrea Rizzi (Italy), Global Affairs Correspondent for El País, and the Mexican journalist Janet Martínez.
+They will be joined by Francesco Manetto, journalist of El País América.

 Consecutive interpretation from English to Spanish available